DogFingerStudios/NoEscape-Docs/NoEscape-WorldStory.md

   - Eastern coast borders the Virelich Ocean.
   - Southern border is mountainous and borders Southmoa and Bibi Shirif
   - In the north, a group of islands known as **The Riftlands** act as a resting point for ships traveling to Velu.
 North of The Riftlands **The Far Riftlands**, more commonly called **The Farlands**.
 Even further north, the **Noxoch Isle** marks the edge of the known northern territory.
+- Provinces
+  - **Nothmoa**
+    - Capital: Port Moa (population: ~80,000)
+    - Northernmost province, bordering the Riftlands.
+    - Known for its rugged terrain and harsh winters.
+- Major Locations
   - **Port Sable**
     - Duvessa's main maritime city.
     - Launch point for supply and refugee routes to the Riftlands.
     - Trade, black market activity, and surveillance hub.
   - **The Riftlands**
     - A chain of islands northeast of Duvessa, acting as a maritime rest stop between Duvessa and Velu.
       - **Sable Island** – Largest, contains Sabletown port.
       - **Saint Armandre** – Former monastic island, now ruins.
       - **Iskay** – Twin peaks, fog-heavy terrain.
       - **Morn’e** – Gloomy, failed colonial agriculture site.
       - **Yana Wat’a** – “Black Island,” associated with death.
       - **Aguillon** – Sharp terrain, historically used for exile.
       - **Quelvasto** – Salt-scarred, uninhabitable.
       - **Sopoko** – Feared ghost island, spiritually avoided.
   - **The Farlands**
     - A group of islands north of the Riftlands, less inhabited and more dangerous.
       - **Saint Aveline** – Main island, partially inhabited, now under siege.
       - **Port Veiskar** – Small, nearly-abandoned fjord town.
       - **Karrholm** – Misty, bog-like island with ruinous structures.
   - **Noxoch Isle**
     - Northernmost landmass.
     - Uninhabited, storm-battered, considered cursed.
     - Marks the edge of known, reachable northern territory.

 ### Hav
 - Capital: Flord-Clif (population: 50,000)
 - A large, isolated and sparsely populated landmass, located south of East and West Yanorra.
 Hav is only accessible by sea from southern East Yanorra.

 ### Obetoku
 - Capital: Sanceibei (population: ~700,000)